nspcc-dev/neo-go/docs/consensus.md

 NeoGo is a single binary that can be run on any modern GNU/Linux distribution.
-We recommend using major well-supported OSes like CentOS, Debian or Ubuntu, make sure they're updated with the latest security patches.
+We recommend using major well-supported OSes like CentOS, Debian or Ubuntu.
+Make sure they're updated with the latest security patches.

 No additional packages are needed for NeoGo CN.